MPCodeWriter21/whois21/README.md

 Changes
 -------

-### 1.4.0
+### 1.4.1

-+ Added IP module and fixed some issues with IP and ASN registration data lookup.
-+ Modified the functions responsible for getting json data to download the data if the file exists but is empty.
-+ Fixed minor bugs.
++ Made whois run after initializing the `WHOIS` object optional.
++ Tried to decrease the complexity of the code.

 Usage Examples:
 ---------------